carlosmccosta/effective-parakeet/README.md

 ```

 #### OpenCL
-An OpenCL 1.2 compatible GPU and OpenCL drivers are required by the Zivid Core library.
+An OpenCL 1.2 compatible GPU and OpenCL driver is required by the Zivid Core library.
-Follow the [guide in our knowledge base](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/426519/Install+OpenCL+drivers+on+Ubuntu) to install OpenCL.
+Follow the [guide in our knowledge base](https://zivid.atlassian.net/wiki/spaces/ZividKB/pages/426519/Install+OpenCL+drivers+on+Ubuntu) to install OpenCL for your system.

 #### Zivid Core Library
 Download and install the "Toshiba Teli driver" and "Zivid Core" debian packages from